oftc/oftc-web/Network_Policy.md

    - Off topic channels are those not related to the development/use of free and open source software.
-   - Off-topic channels are allowed on the basis that they do not cause disprution to other network users and get minimal attention from OFTC staff
+   - Off-topic channels are allowed on the basis that they do not cause disruption to other network users and get minimal attention from OFTC staff
  * Illegal activity is strictly prohibited and offenders will be removed from the network without warning
  * Channel disputes are the channel's problem, network staff will not get